CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

     ![](media/list-table.png "Lab Environment")

 1. Azure Arc-enabled Kubernetes deploys a few operators into the azure-arc namespace.
 You can view these deployments and pods by running the command in the command prompt:

+    > **Note:** A Kubernetes operator is an application-specific controller that extends the functionality of the Kubernetes API to create, configure, and manage instances of complex applications on behalf of a Kubernetes user.

    ```
    kubectl -n azure-arc get deployments,pods